Ibec: Structure

-The organisation is arranged into several different divisions: Policy and Public Affairs; Employer Relations; Commercial and Operations and Member Services.
 Ibec's policies and strategic priorities are set by its board and national council which are implemented by Ibec's executive director team.

-As of 2016, there were approximately 40 trade associations within the Ibec organisation.

-National council

-Ibec's central and final decision-making authority is the 70 member national council and signs-off key Ibec policy positions.
-It provides a forum for the exchange of views between the constituent members and groupings of Ibec on policy, sectoral and organisational issues.

-Board

 The Ibec board is responsible for corporate governance and strategic direction.
-It is chaired by Ibec President, Frank Gleeson, President Aramark Northern Europe.
+The Board is chaired by Ibec President, Anne O'Leary, Head of Meta in Ireland.

+As of 2025, there are 39 trade associations within the Ibec organisation.

+Ibec's central and final decision-making authority is the over 100 member national council which signs off on key Ibec policy positions.
+This provides a forum for the exchange of views between the constituent members and groupings of Ibec on policy, sectoral and organisational issues.